Online shopMy Plansee

 Range of materials

 Pure tantalum or maybe an alloy?
+We would be happy to advise you.

 You can rely on our quality.
 We produce our tantalum products from the metal powder to the finished product.
 We only use the purest tantalum powder as the source material.
 This is how we can guarantee you a very high material purity.
+Find out more about our powder metallurgy production process in the following section.

 We guarantee a purity of 99.95% for our sintered quality tantalum (metallic purity without Nb).
 The remaining portion is made up primarily of the following elements according to a chemical analysis: